Build Your First Chrome Extension: Step by Step

 };

-The chrome.storage.sync variant would sync data across the user's Chrome browsers via their Google account, but it has a much smaller storage limit (100KB total).
-For a bookmarker that could store hundreds of entries, local is the right choice.
+There's also chrome.storage.sync, which syncs data across the user's Chrome browsers via their Google account.
+Sounds appealing, right?
+But it's got a much smaller storage limit — 100KB total.
+For a bookmarker that might store hundreds of entries, local is the right call.
+You'd probably hit the sync limit within a few weeks of heavy use.

 Popup Logic